Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 - [ ] **Your child's birth certificate**[^37]
     Bring the original or a notarized copy.[^10] If it's not in German, you might need a [certified translation](/glossary/beglaubigte%20Übersetzung).[^38] Certificates in English are usually accepted.

 **If you don't speak German**, bring a friend or a translator.
 Some *Bürgeramt* employees only speak German.
-The *Anmeldung* is simple, so will probably be okay, but sometimes they ask more questions.
+The *Anmeldung* is simple, but sometimes they ask more questions.

 **[Hire a translator ➞](/out/red-tape-translation-interpreter)**